 - If you are using an Ethernet-connected computer, check the Ethernet connection between the computer and the router as described in the previous section. - Make sure that your computer's IP address is on the same subnet as the router.
 If you are using the recommended addressing scheme, your computer's address should be in the range of 192.168.1.2 to 192.168.1.254. - If your computer's IP address is shown as 169.254.x.x, recent versions of Windows and Mac OS generate and assign an IP address if the computer cannot reach a DHCP server.
-These auto-generated addresses are in the range of 169.254.x.x.
+These autogenerated addresses are in the range of 169.254.x.x.
 If your IP address is in this range, check the connection from the computer to the router, and reboot your computer. - If your router's IP address was changed and you do not know the current IP address, clear the router's configuration to factory defaults.
 This sets the router's IP address to 192.168.1.1.
-This procedure is explained in Factory Settings on page 119. - Make sure that your browser has Java, JavaScript, or ActiveX enabled.
-If you are using Internet Explorer, click Refresh to be sure that the Java applet is loaded. - Try guitting the browser and launching it again. - Make sure that you are using the correct login information.
-The factory default login name is admin, and the password is password.
-Make sure that Caps Lock is off when you enter this information. - If you are attempting to set up your NETGEAR router as an additional router behind an existing router in your network, consider replacing the existing router.
-NETGEAR does not support such a configuration. - If you are attempting to set up your NETGEAR router as a replacement for an ADSL gateway in your network, the router cannot perform many gateway services.
+This procedure is explained in Factory Settings on page 123. - Make sure that your browser has Java, JavaScript, or ActiveX enabled.
+If you are using Internet Explorer, click Refresh to be sure that the Java applet is loaded. - Try quitting the browser and launching it again.

+- Make sure that you are using the correct login information.
+The factory default login name is admin and the password is password.
+Make sure that Caps Lock is off when you enter this information. - If you are attempting to set up your NETGEAR router as a replacement for an ADSL gateway in your network, the router cannot perform many gateway services.
 For example, the router cannot convert ADSL or cable data into Ethernet networking information.
 NETGEAR does not support such a configuration.